• Length: 5 days

 4 yards each of:

-• GRAYS (wide range in light, medium, dark – 6 to 9 different grays)
+• GRAYS (wide range in light, medium light, medium, medium dark, dark)

-• TANS (wide range in light, medium, dark)
+• TANS (wide range in light, medium light, medium, medium dark, dark)

 • We will use everything listed above so do not decide to leave anything out!